fqantonio/GoingInductive/README.md

 The motivation lies on the need to understand the impact of the professional strategic decision within the educational work developed (flow charts, [^readme-2]):

-> was it worth it?
+> Was it worth it?
 Did students benefit?
 What can be done better?
 What conclusions can be drawned?

 [^readme-2]: <https://cmap.ihmc.us/>